stoplightio/docs/articles/projects/git.md

 For example:

 `git clone https://taylor:$STOPLIGHT_TOKEN@git.stoplight.io/taylor/test-new.git`

+If it is a project from an organization and not a personal project, replace `username` with `organization-name`.

 Now you can make changes to your files, commit, and push to your master branch.
 These changes will then be seen in the Stoplight UI as well as the "History of Changes."